We can make your web site easier to find, and easier to use.

-Google’s LatLong blog recently reported a way of customizing driving directions in a post titled It’s a click & drag situation.
+Google’s LatLong blog recently reported a way of customizing travel directions in a post titled It’s a click & drag situation.

-The approach is a little easier than the method of customizing directions described in a newly granted patent for Google on tweaking directions from a start point to an end point, but the update and modification of a route with a mouse pointer seems like an intuitive and obvious update to the patent.
+The approach is a little easier than the method of customizing directions described in a newly granted patent for Google on tweaking directions from a start point to an endpoint, but the update and modification of a route with a mouse pointer seem like an intuitive and obvious update to the patent.

 Google has a short video on how to customize your driving route.